 - If leadership is supportive and the client executes the plan, you are more likely to retain their business.
-When they need to go through another planning cycle, they’ll choose you because of the tool you introduced to make planning easier, communicating better and executing a reality.
+When they need to go through another planning cycle, they’ll choose you because of the tool you introduced to make planning easier, communicating better, and executing a reality.

 - You can monitor their progress.
 You can help coach them through the tough spots.
 You don’t just drop the plan and say, “See you in three years.”
 You get to see the challenges, the successes, the failures, the accomplishments.
 Again, it more firmly embeds you as a member of the client’s planning team and helps them be more successful.

 - People throughout the organization now have a part in the plan because they are in it.
 They receive notifications about projects that need updating, about a colleague’s action item that affects what they’re doing.
 The plan engages the very people that are critical to making it happen.
-It is one more element in the distributed work force that unites people in accomplishing something for the organization.
+It is one more element in the distributed workforce that unites people in accomplishing something for the organization.

-- A cloud-based planning platform is easily modified when client’s need to shift and pivot in a changing environment – a spreadsheet, a Word document or a printed report, not so much.
+- A cloud-based planning platform is easily modified when clients need to shift and pivot in a changing environment – a spreadsheet, a Word document, or a printed report, not so much.

 - Using KPIs and Critical Success Factors, the organization can really focus and tie together the things that make them successful.
 And they can work to improve where things aren’t working as well.
 The plan and its elements actually get measured while they’re happening as opposed to a kind of plan measurement.

-The ease, simplicity, inclusiveness and accountability inherent in a straightforward software platform that actually helps to accomplish a plan is a development that is light years ahead of any planning tool we have had to date.
+The ease, simplicity, inclusiveness, and accountability are inherent in a straightforward software platform that actually helps to accomplish a plan is a development that is light years ahead of any planning tool we have had to date.
 If you have a consulting business and you haven’t yet used a cloud-based platform to ensure your clients are successful, I highly recommend checking it out.